Inkimar/media-docker/README.md

-# dw-media_docker
+# media-docker

-Dockerized media server module <br>
+A dockerized media server module <br>
-Tested with proxy-docker ( nginx reverse proxy : https://github.com/DINA-Web/proxy-docker  ) branch 'max-body-size' for large files<br>
+Tested with proxy-docker ( nginx reverse proxy : https://github.com/DINA-Web/proxy-docker  -configured to handle 'large' files )<br>
+The media-docker is running on 'wildfly:8.2.1.Final' <br>
+configuration to handle 'large' files : <br> '/subsystem=undertow/server=default-server/http-listener=default/:write-attribute(name=max-post-size,value=1048576000)' , see the file wildfly-custom/customization/commands.cli

+## Before starting
-**NB 1:** on which URL is your mediaserver residing ?<br>
+the default URL for your mediaserver

-0. Make sure to update the /etc/hosts-file default :
 1. The mediaserver is set up with URL = 'api.nrm.se'
 1. that is configured in the 'docker-compose.yml'
 2. that is configured in the nginx-conf/mediaserver.conf
 3. that is configured in the 'mysql-autoload/update-admin_config.sql' (update this file before  db-creation)
+4. that is set for the testing of the server, see /self-test/Makefile

+be sure  to update the /etc/hosts-file with 'api.nrm.se'

 <br>

-**NB 2:** Test: post an image to the mediaserver server <br>
+## Start up the mediaserver
+$ make

+## Test the mediaserver:<br>

-**before** : check nr of files , ./self-test/db_count.sh
+**before testing** : check nr of records in your database : ./self-test/db_count.sh <br>

+**testing**
-1. use the file ./self-test/Makefile to post an image
+post an image to the mediaserver server

+1. cd  self-test
+2. $ make ( posts an image with SIZE=1000 and displays the image in firefox )
-2. default-values are : HOST=api.nrm.se, SIZE = 1000
+3. default-values are : HOST=api.nrm.se, SIZE = 1000
-3. post an image size 1000: cd ./self-test , run 'make'
-4. post an image size 5000: cd ./self-test , run 'make SIZE=5000'
+4. increase the size of the image : $ make SIZE=5000

+did firefox display the image of the dragon?

-**After** : check nr of files , ./self-test/db_count.sh <br>
+**After testing** :  check nr of records in your database : ./self-test/db_count.sh <br>
-response is given in JSON, see the the key/value = mediaURL/'url' <br>
-see the image : i.e  http://api.nrm.se/MediaServerResteasy/media/v1/`uuid`?format=image/jpeg will return an image<br>

 <br>
 The response from above posting contains the key 'mediaURL' which contains the URL to the posted image, see [below](https://github.com/Inkimar/dw-media_docker#using-the-api) <br>